With just 5% of new traders succeeding, it’s wise to get off on the right foot, failure hurts.

 A manual trader’s confidence is paramount and so is your job to defend it in all instances.
 Avoiding the slippery slope of negative thinking will assist you in keeping consistent results.

-One of the nasty truths about successful traders gone bad has often been a case of losing confidence with their approach and then amplified further by more negative thinking.
+One of the nasty truths about successful traders have gone bad has often been a case of losing confidence with their approach and then amplified further by more negative thinking.

 As always, prevention is better than cure.